Zhaoyi-Li21/creme/README.md

   - Switch the working path `cd fastedit_comp` and then run the command `test.sh`.
 The output content could be viewed in the `testing.txt` file.

 ## Citation
-If you find the paper or the repo is helpful, it would be lovely that you considering cite the paper:
+If you find the paper or the repo is helpful, it would be very lovely that you consider citing the paper (with the following bibtex):
 ```
 @inproceedings{li-etal-2024-understanding,
     title = "Understanding and Patching Compositional Reasoning in {LLM}s",